intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 #### Controller/PrimeMaster

-- Oversees the lifecycle management of hybrid training jobs.
+- Oversees the lifecycle management of unified training jobs.
 - Schedules and monitors various training/processing workloads.
 - Maintains a registry of all actors and their assigned roles.
 - Stores and manages the global state of the training process.